Peter Ivers (United Irishmen)

 Peter Ivers (born 1774, Tinryland, County Carlow, Ireland) was a recruiter and strategist for the United Irishmen, a mass-membership organisation committed to, an ultimately insurrectionary, struggle against the British Crown and Protestant Ascendancy in Ireland for a representative national government.
-He was arrested o the eve of the Rebellion of 1798 and transported to Australia.
+He was arrested on the eve of the Rebellion of 1798 and transported to Australia.

 United Irishman

 Ivers was born in Tinryland, County Carlow, the only son of Jemmy Ivers.
 Listed as a carpet-maker, he was described as a young man of good education and of striking personality.

 In the summer of 1797, the authorities issued a warrant for Ivers on the capital charge of administering the test, or membership pledge, of the Society of United Irishmen.
 Having despaired of either the Crown in London or the Ascendancy parliament in Dublin conceding reform, and in the hope of French assistance, Ivers was recruiting for a republican insurrection.
 He evaded arrest until March 1798 when, as the delegate for Carlow, he was arrested with 13 other members of the Leinster directory of the Society in the house of Oliver Bond in Dublin.
 Ivers had clearly made some impression upon the other members of the directory, as the password for their meeting had become "Is Ivers from Carlow come?".
 He was, however, responsible for their detection having placed trust in William Farrell, a government informer.